Brain hemorrhage in Thailand (Brain AVM)

 I am now in Denmark and have started my rehabilitation.
 On Monday I have to go to the hospital to be scanned again and checked to see if everything looks right after the operation.

-5 years after my btain stroke in Thailand
+5 years after my brain stroke in Thailand

-At this moment it is 5 years since I had my brain hemorrhage in Thailand, and I am living as a retired with a pension from that Danish government.
+At this moment it is 5 years since I had my brain hemorrhage (Brain AVM) in Thailand, and I am living as a retired with a pension from the Danish government.
 I work out 6 days a week and my health is okay despite my challenges.
 I am not allowed to drive a car because I lost 40% of my field of view.

-I am epileptic caused by my operation, and I am dizzy most of the time.
-Those are just a few of my challenges after my brain hemorrhage in Thailand.
+I am epileptic caused of my operation, and I am dizzy most of the time.
+Those are just a few of my challenges after my brain hemorrhage (Brain AVM) in Thailand.
 But I learned to live with my challenges and I am actually having a good life now.

 I started a Youtube channel